arangodb/arangojs/6.14.1/Reference/Database/Transactions.md

   A function to be executed locally as part of the transaction.

-  {% hint 'warning' %}
-  If the given function contains asynchronous logic, only the synchronous part of the function will be run in the transaction.
+  **Warning**: If the given function contains asynchronous logic, only the synchronous part of the function will be run in the transaction.
 E.g. when using async/await only the code up to the first await will run in the transaction.
   Pay attention to the examples below.
-  {% endhint %}

 Unlike _executeTransaction_, functions passed to _run_ will be executed locally on the client, not on the server.